Skip to main content

 How often should I have a bath or shower?

-There is no clear answer about how often people with eczema should bath or shower.
+Research shows that it makes no difference if you have a bath or a shower every day, or once or twice a week.
 Many people find that their eczema gets worse if they have a bath or shower more than once a day.
 The best advice is to go for whatever works best for you.

 I used to stay in the shower quite a long time because it relieved the itch.
 But I felt very itchy afterwards, even though I was putting moisturising creams on.
 I read somewhere that heating my skin up could be making things worse.
 So now I have a shorter shower and have got used to it being less hot.
 It’s definitely helped.